Accessibility Commitment

 Our Commitment

-We aim to conform to the Web Content Accessibility Guidelines (WCAG) 2.1 at Level AA.
-These guidelines define internationally recognized best practices for making web content accessible to people with a wide range of disabilities.
+We aim to conform to the Web Content Accessibility Guidelines (WCAG) 2.1 Level AA, which define recognized best practices for accessible digital experiences.

 Standard